 Topical flea treatments can include drops or spot-ons, sprays, and wipes.
-Spot-ons are applied by parting your dog’s hair and applying the liquid directly onto the skin.
-The product must be applied to the skin and not the hair to be effective.
+Apply spot-ons by parting your dog’s hair and applying the liquid directly onto the skin.
+The product must get applied to the skin and not the hair to be effective.
 For best results, you can apply to several spots along your pet’s back (always follow label directions).
 If you have a very agile, flexible cat, you may want to apply the topical at the base of the skull rather than along the back.
 Do not rub the product in, it will be absorbed into the skin.

 Advantage II has the active ingredient Imidacloprid with the IGR (insect growth regulator) being Pyriproxyfen.
 Frontline Plus has the active ingredient Fipronil and (S)-methoprene is the IGR.
 There are now several “generics” of both Frontline Plus and Advantage II available, as well as topicals that are Permethrin-based.

 For a more natural approach, Vet’s Best has a topical containing Clove, Thyme, and Cinnamon oils as active ingredients.
 Rounding out this category are sprays, such as Advantage Treatment Spray, ShieldTec Flea & Tick Spray, and Espree Flea & Tick Spray.
 Davis Pure Planet has a spray that, although labeled as a Poultry Spray, is safe for dogs, cats, and puppies, and is effective against fleas, ticks, and mosquitoes!
 For on the go, Espree and Vet’s Best both have convenient Flea & Tick Wipes which are safe for dogs, cats, puppies, & kittens over 12 weeks of age.